MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-sss.md

 Answer: SharePoint Tenant administrator credentials or higher are required.
 <br>

-**Question: Who has permission to customize site template?**
+**Question: Who has permission to customize the site template?**
 <br>
 Answer: The SharePoint Tenant administrator or site level Site owner or Site member permissions.
 <br>

-**Question: Who can create custom playlists and hide/show content in M365 learning pathways?**
+**Question: Who can create custom playlists and hide or show content in M365 learning pathways?**
 <br>
 Answer: The Site collection administrator for M365 learning pathways and SharePoint Site owner or Site member permissions for M365 learning pathways.
 <br>